-Note that it is impossible to open a gap at $\bk^*$ by adding terms that have appropriate \(D_n\) symmetry to individual bands, since it is the orbitals' spatial structure that determines which representation they transform under.
-The only remaining degree of freedom is \(d_0 I_2\), which does not affect the gap structure.
+It is impossible to open a gap at $\bk^*$ by adding terms that have appropriate \(D_n\) symmetry to individual bands, since it is the orbitals' spatial structure that determines which representation they transform under.
+The remaining degree of freedom, \(d_0 I_2\), does not affect the gap structure.

-Next we discuss the case of non-symmorphic space groups, whose representation theory is complicated slightly.
-These groups contain glide reflections, a combination of a reflection \(\Delta_g\) and a subsequent shift along the reflection axis.
-The point group part of these transformations is the reflection \(\Delta_g\) that is not itself a part of the wallpaper group.
-This reflection appears in Eq.~\eqref{eq:symmetry-constraint-around}, which means that while glide reflections have no fixed points in real space, the entire glide reflection axis constitutes fixed points in momentum space.
+For non-symmorphic wallpaper groups, this argument is complicated slightly.
+These groups contain glide reflections, combinations of a reflection \(\Delta_g\) and a subsequent shift along the reflection axis.
+Their point group part, the reflection \(\Delta_g\), is not itself a symmetry of the crystal.
+It appears in Eq.~\eqref{eq:symmetry-constraint-around}, hence, while glide reflections have no fixed points in real space, the entire glide reflection axis constitutes fixed points in momentum space.
 Correspondingly, intersections of such axes are points of higher symmetry.
 The irreducible representations in terms of \(U_g\) for the relevant groups at these points come in two distinct classes and are listed explicitly in Ref.~\onlinecite{cracknellTablesIrreducibleRepresentations1974}.